5 Mobile Security Threats You Can Protect Yourself From

 - Always use a passcode on your phone.
 Remember that loss or physical theft of your mobile device can also compromise your information.

 - Download apps from official app stores.
 Both the Google Play and Apple App stores vet the apps they sell; third-party app stores don’t always.
-Buying from well-known app stores may not ensure you never get a bad app, but it can help reduce your risk.
+Downloading from well-known app stores may not ensure you never get a bad app, but it can help reduce your risk.

 By taking just a few common-sense precautions, you can help protect yourself from madware and other mobile security threats.